 Is ClubShop a Pyramid Scheme?

-They are primarily a rewards site that doesn’t cost you anything to join and allow you to make cashback or rewards on purchases that you make.
+They are primarily a rewards site that doesn’t cost you anything to join and allows you to make cashback or rewards on purchases that you make.

 You can however become a paid member and promote the ClubShop website and recruit others.

-Where you would make a commission on that recruits purchases.
+By doing this you would build a team and make a commission on that team member’s purchases.